growingfuture/Structure-sensitive-Multi-scale-Deep-Neural-Network-for-Low-Dose-CT-Denoising/README.md

-* Adversarial loss: The improved Wasserstein distance with the regularization term proposed in [43] is expressed as:
+* Adversarial loss: The improved Wasserstein distance with the regularization term proposed in [43] is expressed as above.

 * where the first two terms are computed for Wasserstein distance